ga-wdi-boston/js/README.md

 }
 ```

 Save.
 Think about what you expect this file to produce to the terminal...
-  Now type `node five.js` and hit ENTER.
+What do we type in the terminal to run our code?

 #### Lab: Build a Script Yourself